framedsc/Sitesource/markdown/cheattablearchive.md

 If you still want to know how these tables work try searching in the webarchive of the [DET forums](https://web.archive.org/web/20180208220211/http://www.deadendthrills.com/forum/discussion/501/game-guide-index).

-In the case you manage to use one of these tables, its encuraged creating a guide of the correspondent game for future players.
+In the case you manage to use one of these tables, its encouraged creating a guide of the correspondent game for future players.

 @alert tip
 Some of the games below have received full camera tools, and you should first look if one of the camera makers have made camera tools for the game instead of using these old cheat tables.
 @end

+## Tables

 ### ABZU
 - [AbzuGame-Win64-Shipping_det.CT](CheatTables/Archive/AbzuGame-Win64-Shipping_det.CT)